 “The fact is that you never know if the person will be able to pay every single payment, so it’s best to prepare yourself,” she said.

 Holding substantial cash when you’re traveling can invite unfortunate situations.
-You could lose it, or you could be a victim of theft, which is not uncommon in high-tourist areas.
+You could lose it or be a victim of theft, which is not uncommon in certain tourist areas.

 Phone solicitations often involve raising money for legitimate organizations.
 Unfortunately, they’re also an easy way for con artists to scam well-meaning donors.

 Never give out your credit card number over the phone in that situation, said Curtis.
 Instead, ask the solicitor to mail you the information.
-This way, you can research the organization if you are unfamiliar with it and make sure it’s legitimate.
+This way, you can research the organization if you’re unfamiliar with it and make sure it’s legitimate.